DavidEGrayson/ruby_ecdsa/README.md

 In order to sign an ECDSA message, you must generate a secure random number _k_ between 0 and the order of the group and pass it as an argument to `ECDSA.sign`.
-You should take measures to ensure that you never use the same random number to sign two different messages, or else it would be easy for anyone to compute your private key from those two signatures.
+You should take measures to ensure that you never use the same random number to sign two different messages, or else it would be easy for someone to compute your private key from those two signatures.

 This gem is hosted at the [DavidEGrayson/ruby_ecdsa github repository](https://github.com/DavidEGrayson/ruby_ecdsa).